We are very excited to announce that Atwood Farm will be registering our herd in the Canadian Galloway Association.

-Why are we making this future change?
+Why are we making this change?

-The Canadian Galloway Society is aligned with Atwood Farm’s strong belief in protecting the purity of the Belted Galloway breed.
+The Canadian Galloway Association is aligned with Atwood Farm’s strong belief in protecting the purity of the Belted Galloway breed.
 They have stricter registration requirements for the cattle in their herd book.
 This is aligned with Atwood’s Farms focus on strengthening our genetics and promoting the breed.

 Atwood Farm believes in maintaining strong personal and business relationships.
 Our relationship with the Canadian Livestock Records Corp (CLRC) is much stronger than that of the leaders in the US Belted Galloway Society.